 - The county administrator.
 Sec.
 53-6-20.

-NotificationsNotice of the petition must be mailed to each heir with a known address at least 13 days prior to the date which any objection is required to be filed.
-If there is any heir whose current address is unknown or any heir who is unknown, the notice must be published once a week for four weeks prior to the week when any objection must be filed.
+NotificationsNotice of the petition must be mailed to each heir with a known address at least 30 days prior to the date which any objection is required to be filed.
+If there is any heir whose current address is unknown or any heir who is unknown, the notice must be published in the official newspaper of the county in which petition is filed once a week for four weeks prior to the week when any objection must be filed.
 Sec.
 53-6-22.

 InventoryOne of the personal representative's chief duties is to prepare an inventory of all the property of the decedent.
 The personal representative must file the inventory with the probate court and deliver a copy to the beneficiaries or heirs within six months after being named the personal representative.
 The inventory should state that it contains a true statement of all the property of the decedent within the knowledge of the personal representative.
 Sec.
 53-7-30.